 You’ll find challenging business and management programs taught from an applied perspective and attuned to leading-edge industry practices.
 Courses emphasize hands-on problem-solving and mastery of the quantitative, analytical, and technological skills that employers seek.

-Every year, Illinois Tech students self report their success to Career Services.
-Our graduates obtain positions at companies and organizations of all sizes including start up's, early-stage companies, and Fortune 500 corporations.
+Our graduates obtain positions at companies and organizations of all sizes including start-ups, early-stage companies, and Fortune 500 corporations.

-While more than half of graduates work in Illinois, many choose to start their careers in different regions of the United States.
+Many of our advanced degree graduates choose to start their careers in different regions of the United States and around the world.